 Learning is our core business.
-Teaching practice is responsive to our learners, coherent and informed by research.
+Our TPS curriculum is responsive to our learners, coherent, and informed by research.
+We strive to achieve equitable progress and outcomes for our learners.

-2. Whakawhanaungatanga - Relationships
+2. Whakawhanaungatanga Relationships

 Our school culture is collaborative and inclusive, based on respectful, caring relationships.
 Our staff, board and school whānau work together to enhance the outcomes for our TPS learners.